Antone Davis: After football

 Davis owned a restaurant called "Gridiron Grill" in Clermont, Florida, for a short time after his career ended.
 He worked as a manager of a Chili's restaurant prior to going on The Biggest Loser in 2011, but was fired after his boss requested that he go back to work immediately after returning home for an interim period.

 Davis was a contestant on the twelfth season of The Biggest Loser, which premiered on September 20, 2011, and ended on December 13, 2011.
 He struggled with his weight after his football career ended, and he weighed 476 lb before he decided to go on the reality television show.
 Additionally, he saw several former college and professional teammates die due to their weights, including Reggie White and Harry Galbreath, and wanted to change his lifestyle.
 He began the show weighing 447 lb, and he weighed 245 lb in the season finale, for a total loss of 202 lb, or 45.19 percent, and finished as the runner-up behind John Rhode.

 The University of Tennessee announced on August 28, 2012, that Davis had been hired as the Vol for Life (VFL) Coordinator for the school's football program.
 Five years later, on October 31, 2017, he submitted his two-week notice to resign from that position.
 During his tenure with Tennessee, he resided in Murfreesboro, Tennessee.

 Davis moved to Delaware to work for JPMorgan Chase with his wife after leaving the University of Tennessee in 2017.
 Davis' oldest son Dakota played college football for the Chattanooga Mocs as an offensive lineman before his career ended prematurely due to concussions.
-His younger son Braden was a highly-recruited quarterback for Middletown High School (Middletown, Delaware) and Lake Minneola High School (Minneola, Florida), and committed to play college football for South Carolina in April 2021.
+His younger son Braden was a highly recruited quarterback for Middletown High School (Middletown, Delaware) and Lake Minneola High School (Minneola, Florida), and committed to play college football for South Carolina in April 2021.
+He entered the NCAA transfer portal following the 2022 season, and joined Syracuse in May 2023.